yinkar/yahaBB/README.md

 # yahaBB
-Some kind of forum application.
+Some kind of forum software.